Explorer Academy Forms

 from 7:00 am until 5:00 pm daily. (specific details on time and exact locations will be released closer to the event time)

-The mandatory orientation meeting will be held June 4, 2017 from 5-7 P.M. at Youth Services Prevention and Enforcement Center, PAL Gym.
+The mandatory orientation meeting will be held June 20, 2022 from 6:30-8 P.M. at the Youth Services Prevention and Enforcement Center, PAL Gym.

 Youth Services Prevention and Enforcement Center address is 1151 E. 28th Street Sanford, FL 32773